ozoneplatform/ozp-iwc/1.2.0/tutorial/00_index.md

 ---

 # Quick Start
-In this tutorial, we will create a javascript application that will do the following:
+In this tutorial, we will cover:

   1. Gather required library.
   2. A quick technology explanation.
   3. Define the keyterms of the IWC.

-  4. Connects to the IWC bus hosted on this website.
-  5. Store and retrieve data using the Data API.
-  6. Implement the publish/subscribe pattern to create a clock.
+Following this tutorial is a brief application example using the basic capabilities of data sharing in the IWC.
 ***

 # Gathering the IWC